pmjdebruijn/netbsd-sysinst-entropy-fill-device/README.md

 3. Six debiased bits are shifted into a near byte of raw entropy
 4. The six bits of raw debiased entropy are encoded into a modified Base64
 5. The encoded raw entropy is entered through a virtual keyboard function
-6. NetBSD SysInst compresses (see [src/usr.sbin/sysinst/util.c#entropy_add_manual](https://github.com/NetBSD/src/blob/netbsd-10/usr.sbin/sysinst/util.c#L1154))
+6. NetBSD SysInst conditions (see [src/usr.sbin/sysinst/util.c#entropy_add_manual](https://github.com/NetBSD/src/blob/netbsd-10/usr.sbin/sysinst/util.c#L1154))
    the raw entropy through SHA256
-7. NetBSD SysInst injects the compressed entropy into the kernel entropy pool
+7. NetBSD SysInst injects the conditioned entropy into the kernel entropy pool

 ## Technical notes

-The Base64 encoding is modified to prevent the virtual keyboard from accidentally causing unwanted behavior for sysinst or the bourne shell if the device is inserted untimely.
+The Base64 encoding is modified to limit the virtual keyboard from accidentally causing unwanted behavior for sysinst or the bourne shell if the device is inserted untimely.

-The device generates 1536 bits of debiased raw entropy, exceeding the required 256 bits by a factor of 6 while NIST SP 800-90C (4.2) recommends a factor 2, with some caveats.
+The device generates 1536 bits of debiased raw entropy, exceeding the required 256 bits by a factor of 6 while NIST SP 800-90C (4.2) recommends a factor of 2, with some caveats.

 ## How to use